 What does it mean to worship as a student?
-Alex Clare-Young shares his thoughts.
+Alex shares their thoughts.

 What does it mean to worship as a student, moving away from home and starting a new learning journey?
 I’m afraid that I have more questions than answers (a bit of a habit for me) but as a student, and a theologian – someone who talks about God – I do have a few ideas.
 So, here are six thoughts: